Pollyanna (1960 film): Development

 The novel had been filmed before, notably with Mary Pickford, in 1920.
 The book continued to sell 35,000 copies per year by the late 1950s.
 Disney announced in June 1959 that he would make the film with Hayley Mills, Jane Wyman, and Karl Malden, and David Swift as screenwriter and director.

 Swift was best known at the time for his work in television.
-He said, "It was the first time anyone would take a $2.5 million chance on me.
+He said: "It was the first time anyone would take a $2.5 million chance on me.
 Trust Disney to do it."

 Casting

 Disney put Mills into the cast after seeing her in the British film Tiger Bay.
 He watched the film to see the most recent performance by her father, John Mills, who was to star in the studio's Swiss Family Robinson.
 Disney then offered Miss Mills the lead in Pollyanna.
 Her accent was explained by turning Pollyanna's parents into missionaries from the British West Indies.

 Disney said the cast was the most important in the studio's history, including names such as Wyman, Malden, and Richard Egan.

-Swift commented on casting, "The cast scared me.
+Swift commented on casting: "The cast scared me.
 Veterans of scores of movies, some of them.
-I was afraid they'd say 'TV man, go home.'
+I was afraid they'd say 'TV man, go home'.
 But they didn't.
 It was a happy set; everybody worked his head off for me."

 Script

 Swift said in working on the script that, to work against the "saccharine" nature of the material, he would spend a few hours every day first working on a horror play called The Deadly.
 He would then work on Pollyanna.

-Swift said, "In the book, Pollyanna was so filled with happiness and light that I wanted to kick her.
+Swift said: "In the book, Pollyanna was so filled with happiness and light that I wanted to kick her.
 In the old days, she came on like Betty Hutton.
 Now, she is shy.
 We have an adult drag advice out of her."

 Swift also decided to remove a key plot point of the book, where Pollyanna was hit by a car and had to learn how to walk.
 He called this "Too coincidental.
 Too pat."

-Swift added that, "Instead of making her the 'glad girl' of the book, we've simmered her cheerfulness down to merely emphasize the things-could-be-worse attitude."
+Swift added that "instead of making her the 'glad girl' of the book, we've simmered her cheerfulness down to merely emphasize the things-could-be-worse attitude."

 Shooting

 Pollyanna began filming in August 1959.

 The film was shot in Santa Rosa, California, with the Mableton Mansion at 1015 McDonald Avenue in Santa Rosa serving as the exterior and grounds of Aunt Polly's house.
 Other California locations included Napa Valley and Petaluma.
 Interiors were filmed at the Walt Disney Studios in Burbank, California.
-The book sets the town of Harrington in Vermont, but the movie places Harrington in Maryland; Baltimore is mentioned several times throughout the script.
-Aunt Polly and Pollyanna take the train to Baltimore at the end of the film, possibly headed to Johns Hopkins Hospital due to the delicacy of the operation needed (Johns Hopkins opened in 1889 and the story takes place in the 1900s).
+The book sets the town of Harrington in Vermont, but the film places Harrington in Maryland; Baltimore is mentioned several times throughout the script.
+Aunt Polly and Pollyanna take the train to Baltimore at the end of the film, possibly headed to Johns Hopkins Hospital due to the delicacy of the operation needed (Johns Hopkins opened in 1889, and the story takes place in the 1910s).

 Reception

+Rotten Tomatoes rated the film 86%.